arangodb/docs/3.4/programs-arangobackup.md

 ---
 layout: default
 description: arangobackup is a command-line client tool to create a global hot backups of an ArangoDB instance
 ---
-arangobackup
+Arangobackup
 ============

-_arangobackup_ is a command-line client tool which creates global hot backups of the data and structures stored in ArangoDB.
+_Arangobackup_ is a command-line client tool which creates global hot backups of the data and structures stored in ArangoDB.

-The backups rely on hard link magic performed on the database's persistence layer.
+Hot backups rely on hard link magic performed on the database's persistence layer.

-_arangobackup_ can be used for all ArangoDB deployments modes (Single Instance, Active Failover, and Cluster).
+_Arangobackup_ can be used for all ArangoDB deployments modes (Single Instance, Active Failover, and Cluster).
 It always creates what is most readily described as a persistence layer consistent snapshot of the entire instance.
 Therefore, no such thing as database or